AyberkMunis/LAB2/README.md

 By means of method `getElements()` it is possible to get an array containing all and only the elements that compose the system.

+- 👉 You can safely assume that the maximum number of elements in a system is `100`.

 ## R2.
 Simple elements